usarscotus/legal-directory/frcp/rule_71.1.md

 (i) A defendant may be served by publication only when the plaintiff's attorney files a certificate stating that the attorney believes the defendant cannot be personally served, because after diligent inquiry within the state where the complaint is filed, the defendant's place of residence is still unknown or, if known, that it is beyond the territorial limits of personal service.
 Service is then made by publishing the notice—once a week for at least 3 successive weeks—in a newspaper published in the county where the property is located or, if there is no such newspaper, in a newspaper with general circulation where the property is located.
 Before the last publication, a copy of the notice must also be mailed to every defendant who cannot be personally served but whose place of residence is then known.
 Unknown owners may be served by publication in the same manner by a notice addressed to “Unknown Owners.”

-(ii) Service by publication is complete on the date of the last publication.
+&nbsp;&nbsp;(ii) Service by publication is complete on the date of the last publication.
 The plaintiff's attorney must prove publication and mailing by a certificate, attach a printed copy of the published notice, and mark on the copy the newspaper's name and the dates of publication.

 &nbsp;&nbsp;(4) Effect of Delivery and Service.
 Delivering the notice to the clerk and serving it have the same effect as serving a summons under Rule 4 .